Sirenia (band): 2016–2020: Dim Days of Dolor, new singer and Arcane Astral Aeons

-2018–2020: Arcane Astral Aeons

 On 14 August 2018, Sirenia had revealed the title of their ninth studio album Arcane Astral Aeons, along with a European tour in the fall.
 The album was released 26 October of the same year.

 A lyric video was made for the single "Love Like Cyanide" released on 21 September 2018.
 The song features a guest appearance by Yannis Papadopoulos from Finnish band Beast in Black.
 On 12 October, "Into the Night" was released as the second single, followed by a music video.
 Both videos were directed by Swedish filmmaker and musician Owe Lingvall.

-In the fall of 2019, Sirenia went an extensive European tour with bands such as Leaves' Eyes, Forever Still and Lost in Grey.
+In the fall of 2019, Sirenia went on an extensive European tour with bands such as Leaves' Eyes, Forever Still and Lost in Grey.
 During the tour, a new official member was introduced, British drummer Michael Brush from Magic Kingdom.

-2020–present: Riddles, Ruins & Revelations
+2020–present: Riddles, Ruins & Revelations, 1977 and Amanita Messis

 On 8 December 2020, Sirenia announced the title of their tenth studio album Riddles, Ruins & Revelations, with the release of their first single off of the album, "Addiction No. 1".
 The album was released on 12 February 2021.
 The second single off of the album, "We Come to Ruins", was released on 12 January 2021.
 On 10 February 2021, the band released their third single off of the album which is a cover of Desireless' "Voyage, voyage".
+The tenth album was a remarkable stylistic shift for Sirenia, adding synth-pop to their usual symphonic metal musical style, opting for a more commercial bet.